Quest for a Lost Treasure: Venissa’s Dorona Grapes

 “Also, we don’t need to use pesticides because salt is sprayed naturally, thanks to the wind and the salty environment of the lagoon.
 All of which helps to kill bacteria and diseases.”

 Matteo continues, “Our first vintage was released in 2012.This was from the 2010 harvest and we produced 4,810 numbered bottles.
-In 2013, we released 3,911 bottles from the 2011 harvest.”
+In 2013, we released 3,911 bottles from the 2011 harvest.
+Today, our production remains at approximately 4,000 bottles annually.”

 I ask about the beautifully designed bottle.
 Matteo explains that the bottles are created by the most celebrated glassmaker in Murano, Carlo Moretti.
 The gold leaf label is made by the Battiloro family, who have worked as goldsmiths in Venice’s Cannaregio district for over 1,000 years and are the only family in Europe who produce gold leaf by hand.
 The gold label is fused directly onto the bottle and then hand numbered.
 A new label will be designed each year.